 In this article, I'll be explaining why I think The Hunger Games is one of the best book-to-screen adaptations out there.
 If you're already a fan of the films, then read on and have your feelings vindicated, and if not, then hopefully this article will open your eyes to the brilliance of The Hunger Games films.

 The main cast consists of Jennifer Lawrence as Katniss Everdeen, Josh Hutcherson as Peeta Mellark and Liam Hemsworth as Gale Hawthorne.

-Having a passionate cast who get along well definitely pays off.
-Their chemistry and zeal shine through on screen, with the roles being played so well that it's difficult for audiences not to be moved.
+Having a passionate cast who get along definitely pays off.
+Their chemistry and zeal shine through on screen.
+The roles are played so well that it's difficult for audiences not to be moved.

 2. Stays True to the Books

 Another aspect of the films that makes them so compelling is that, for the most part, they stay true to the books.